geeofree/geeofree/src/notes/angular/1-Basics.md

 Directives provide additional behaviour such as control fllow in a component's template.

-The most common directive that Angular provides are `*ngIf` and `*ngFor` which can conditionally render an element or iterate over items respectively.
+The most common directives that Angular provides are `*ngIf` and `*ngFor` which can conditionally render an element or iterate over items respectively.

 For example: